codeaffen/phpipam-ansible-modules/docs/plugins/address_module.rst

 ..
 Collection note

 .. note::
-    This module is part of the `codeaffen.phpipam collection <https://galaxy.ansible.com/codeaffen/phpipam>`_ (version 1.7.0).
+    This module is part of the `codeaffen.phpipam collection <https://galaxy.ansible.com/ui/repo/published/codeaffen/phpipam/>`_ (version 1.7.0).

-    You might already have this collection installed if you are using the ``ansible`` package.
     It is not included in ``ansible-core``.
     To check whether it is installed, run :code:`ansible-galaxy collection list`.

     To install it, use: :code:`ansible-galaxy collection install codeaffen.phpipam`.
+    You need further requirements to be able to use this module, see :ref:`Requirements <ansible_collections.codeaffen.phpipam.address_module_requirements>` for details.

     To use it in a playbook, specify: :code:`codeaffen.phpipam.address`.

 .. version_added

-.. versionadded:: 0.2.0 of codeaffen.phpipam
+.. rst-class:: ansible-version-added

+New in codeaffen.phpipam 0.2.0

 .. contents::
    :local: